Rodez: Episcopal Palace

-The Episcopal Palace of Rodez was made an Historic Monument in 1942.
+The Episcopal Palace of Rodez was made a Historic Monument in 1942.

 The old episcopal palace of the 15th century, lay between the transept of the present cathedral and the rampart of the city.
 Paul-Louis-Philippe de Lezay de Lusignan was appointed Bishop of Rodez in 1684.
 He began the construction of the current palace upon his arrival, which ended in 1694.
-The palace was built in the style of Louis XIII with a staircase reminiscent of the Château de Fontainebleau.
+The palace was built in the Louis XIII style with a staircase reminiscent of the Château de Fontainebleau.

 Presbytery

-Made an Historic Monument in 1950.
+Made a Historic Monument in 1950.

 Saint-Amans Church

-The Church of Saint Amans was made an Historic Monument in 1943.
+The Church of Saint Amans was made a Historic Monument in 1943.
 It was built in the 12th century and then completely rebuilt from 1758 to 1761 with materials salvaged from the original building.
 The exterior is Baroque but the interior has maintained its Romanesque style.
 The dome was decorated in the 18th century by Salinier.
 Tapestries of the 6th century decorate the choir and represent the miracles of Saint Amans.
 It retains a 15th-century Pietà and a statue of the Trinity (16th century), as well as a Limoges enamel reliquary casket.

 Sacré-Cœur Church

-The Sacre-Coeur Church was made an Historic Monument in 2005.
+The Sacre-Coeur Church was made a Historic Monument in 2005.
 Its construction was inspired by the Abbey Church of Saint Foy in Conques with notable influences from major Périgord churches.

 Chapel of the former Jesuit college

-Made an Historic Monument in 1927.
+Made a Historic Monument in 1927.

 The former Jesuit college is a group of historic buildings constituting the Lycée Foch.
 This college remains a chapel, a building and a fountain, the fountain of Vors of Denys Puech, placed against the exterior wall of the chapel, in Place Foch.

 Ancient monastery

-Made an Historic Monument in 1942.
+Made a Historic Monument in 1942.

 The national stud is now installed in this former religious building.